Categories

 Take it easy

-• You may feel anxious to get everything done and orderly.
+You may feel eager to get everything done and orderly.
 But you must remember to not overdo it.
 Even if you’re a pro, moving can be quite an overwhelming process.

-• You must remember that the important task is now over and you’ve moved into your new place.
-You should now take the time to settle in, and avoid overexerting yourself and your family.
+You remember that the important task is now over and you’ve moved into your new place.
+You should now take the time to settle in and avoid overexerting yourself and your family.

 Related Content: